 How often should I visit a dentist?

 Most patients should visit a dentist about every six months for optimal oral health.
-However, patients that develop tooth decay often or who suffer from periodontal disease may need to schedule more appointments than normal.
+However, patients that develop tooth decay often or who suffer from periodontal disease may need to schedule more visits than normal.

-I am scared of the dentist; what should I do?
+I am scared of the dentist, what should I do?

 What will happen if I avoid the dentist?

 You should take your oral health as seriously as your overall health.
 Skipping your dental visits could potentially cause harm to your body.
 Similarly, skipping your regular dental appointments mean potentially harming your teeth and gums.
 If you skip your routine dental check-ups, you are at a higher risk for gum disease, tooth decay, tooth loss, and bone loss.

 Why do my teeth cleaning hurt during a cleaning?

 A teeth cleaning should be a painless procedure.
 If you are experiencing pain while a dental hygienist is cleaning your teeth then it is mostly likely due to poor oral hygiene.
 Neglecting your oral health can results in tender gums that will ache during and after a cleaning.
 Inflamed, tender, and sore gums is a sign of periodontal disease.